Hornell Schools Superintendent, Asst. Principal indicted for misconduct, child endangerment

 Palotti was also indicted on one count of Failing to Make a Required Report to the NYS Child Abuse Hotline.
 Court documents alleged that Palotti was aware of suspected child abuse or maltreatment in October 2021 and failed to report it to the State, as required by state law.

-Assistant Principal Eli Marcus was also indicted on 10 counts of Endangering the Welfare of a Child (all class-A misdemeanors).
+Assistant Principal Eli Marcus—now on administrative leave—was also indicted on 10 counts of Endangering the Welfare of a Child (all class-A misdemeanors).
 T Marcus allegedly acted in a way “likely to be injurious to the physical, mental or moral welfare of 10 different children” under 17.
 The incidents allegedly happened at various times in the 2020-2021 and 2021-2022 academic years.

 Steuben County District Attorney Brooks Baker said the charges stem from a report first called into the Department of Social Services about alleged child abuse or maltreatment.
 The case was then referred to the Hornell City Police Department before the Grand Jury conducted an independent investigation.